 Northstar Ventures Limited (company number 05104995) (“Northstar”) respects your privacy and is committed to protecting your personal information.
-The EU General Data Protection Regulation (the GDPR) is coming into force in the EU (including the UK) on 25 May 2018 and enhances an individual’s rights in relation to personal information about them.
+The EU General Data Protection Regulation (the GDPR) came into force in the EU (including the UK) on 25 May 2018 and enhanced an individual’s rights in relation to personal information about them.
 At all times we aim to respect any personal information you share with us or that we collect about you and keep it safe.

 This Privacy Notice (“Notice”) sets out our data processing practices when you interact with us including online through our website – www.northstarventures.co.uk– and your rights and options regarding the ways in which your personal information is used.